 As discussed in Note 1-13, ASC 350 requires that goodwill not be amortized but instead be tested at least annually for impairment, or more frequently when events or change in circumstances indicate that the asset might be impaired, by comparing the carrying value to the fair value of the reporting unit to which they are assigned.
-The Company considers its ASC 280 operating segment - High Intensity Focused Ultrasound (HIFU), Urology Devices and Services (ESWL) and Distribution services (DIST) - to be its reporting units for purposes of testing for impairment.
-Goodwill amounts to €496 thousand for the ESWL division, 1,271 thousand for the DIST division and to €645 thousand for the HIFU division, at December 31, 2020.
+The Company considers its ASC 280 operating segments - High Intensity Focused Ultrasound (HIFU), Lithotripsy (ESWL) and Distribution services (DIST) - to be its reporting units for purposes of testing for impairment.
+Goodwill amounts to $\epsilon$ 496 thousand for the ESWL division, 1,271 thousand for the DIST division and to $\epsilon$ 645 thousand for the HIFU division, at December 31, 2021.